 Elder Care Alliance Senior Living Communities in California

 Elder Care Alliance has served seniors and their families in California for more than 20 years through five different senior living communities.
 From day one, our mission and vision have been centered on the care of seniors — putting their well-being and dignity at the forefront of all we do.

-We operate a network of communities that offer a range of senior living options with varying levels of service, support, and care.
-So whether you’re looking for a little assistance or a higher level of care, a short-term stay, or a new home, Elder Care Alliance has a community to meet your needs.
-We would love to give you a tour of one of our communities and answer any questions you have as you explore the best community for yourself or a loved one.
-If you would like to set up a tour or see us in person, please call us today at (510) 769-2700.
+Our network of communities offers a range of senior living options with varying levels of service, support, and care.
+Whether you’re looking for a little assistance or a higher level of care, a short-term stay, or a new home, Elder Care Alliance has a community to meet your needs.
+Tour our communities today and discover the possibilities of a purposeful and engaged life.
+If you would like to set up a tour or see us in person, please call us today at (510) 619-2809.